ABOUT NO GOOD VERY BAD ASIAN

-Kirsten Chen, author of Bury What We Cannot Keep
+Kirstin Chen, author of Bury What We Cannot Take

 “Leland Cheuk’s No Good Very Bad Asian tears the tarp from the Asian American experience and exposes its deepest desires and fears.
 It articulates perfectly the amusements that make the entire room uncomfortable.
 Cringing never felt so good.”